-It is important to feel comfortable in counselling, so I offer an initial 30 minute session for £15.00 to discuss your needs, what you hope to gain from counselling and how I may be able to help you.
+It is vitally important to feel comfortable in counselling, so I offer a free initial consultation session to discuss your needs, what you hope to gain from counselling and how we may be able to work together.

 There is no obligation to agree to work with me or attend a set number of sessions.

 Individual Counselling (Adults 18+ only)

 An initial 30 minute consultation is free of charge.

 Counselling sessions cost £45.00 and last for 50 minutes.

 Concessions for Counsellors in Training, NHS Staff & Key Workers